Mangeshlawande/backend-repository/README.md

 4. **Token Generation**: Should be implemented as instance methods on the User model for better organization

 5. **Error Handling**: Proper error handling was missing in the original description

+---

+# Access token and refresh token in Backend

+access token is expired :
+ - user want access some resource, but user get 401 request , behalf of login again , frontend dev inject some extra code which hit endpoint request to refresh token by sending refreshtoken, if refreshtoken from user side and db is valid and same, then restart session

+refreshToken known as session storage also store in db,

+**Logic**
+- make  endpoint for user to refresh their token
+- user receives encrypted token
+- we want raw token,to  verify it use jwtverify

+- write controller
+- make endpoints in user.routes